 Canon is credited with having the largest spirit collection in the Western Hemisphere at 3,500 labels to date, among them some very rare 19th-century whiskeys – the bar’s menu is 95 pages long.
 The bitters-infused drinks here will whet your appetite and luckily, there’s an equally inspired bar food menu.
 The mood in this cozy lab is brainy but relaxed.

-This venerable lair is consistently touted by those in the know (including me!) as one of the best cocktail bars in the world, and now you can whip some of Jamie Boudreau’s award-winning custom cocktails yourself following the recipes in the beautifully designed Canon Cocktail Book.
+This venerable lair is consistently touted by those in the know (including me!) as one of the best cocktail bars in the world, and now you can whip up some of Jamie Boudreau’s award-winning custom cocktails yourself following the recipes in the beautifully designed Canon Cocktail Book.

 The wood bar was purposefully stained using only Angostura bitters.
 The restrooms are insanely nice.